Our staff will respond to your query promptly and provide detailed information to your questions.

 Inside ICEHOTEL, the temperature is never colder than -5 °C to -8 °C, regardless of how cold it may be outside.
 Dress in warm thermal underwear, put on a hat and slip into the cozy sleeping bag.
 You are awakened in the morning with a cup of hot lingonberry juice at your bedside.
 Breakfast buffet, guided tour of the hotel, storage locker, WiFi, morning sauna and towels are included in your stay.

 Day 2 - Dogsledding and Aurora Hunt

 What better way to start the day than a dog sled journey across the snowy landscape to a wilderness camp, followed by lunch?
+You will be a passenger but supplement is avaialble if you want to drive your own.
 Afterwards ride back to the kennel to learn more about the Arctic dogs and their daily life.
 You can go for a wander in the afternoon - visiting the local village to see the Museum and pretty church.

 In the evening, rug up for a snowmobile excursion in search of the Northern Lights.
 Dinner included at a wilderness camp.